What is the password criteria?

 FHWA registration closes fifteen (15) business days prior to the course start date.

 Can I enroll or purchase access to a WBT for another person?

 No, you may only enroll yourself in a Web-based training.

 What equipment do I need to take an asynchronous WBT?

-You will need a computer with an Internet connection, speakers, and Flash Player
+You will need a computer with an Internet connection, and speakers.

 Do I have to finish a WBT course in one sitting?